 The Puyallup Police Department is committed to utilizing innovative strategies to prevent crime.
 Our agency adopted the Problem Oriented Policing (POP) philosophy to proactively seek out criminal behavior and activity, and study crime patterns and trends in order to implement directed enforcement.
-There are a sergeant and two officers assigned to this unit.
+There are a sergeant and three officers assigned to the Criminal Suppression Unit.

-The Operations division has a four squad configuration, each squad working four twelve-hour shifts with four days off on a rotating basis.
-Each squad has a sergeant who supervises seven patrol officers.
-The division also includes a designated Traffic Unit, two tracking canines, and a patrol bicycle program.
+The Operations division has a six squad configuration, each squad working four twelve-hour shifts with four days off on a rotating basis.
+Each squad has a sergeant who supervises the patrol officers.
+The division also includes two tracking canines, one narcotics detection canine, and a patrol bicycle program.

 The Puyallup Police Department's Criminal Investigations Division is responsible for follow-up investigations on criminal allegations involving crimes against people, crimes against property, fraud, narcotics and juvenile crimes.
-The division is divided into two sections, Major Crimes Unit and Special Investigations Unit.
+The division is divided into two sections, Criminal Suppression Unit and the Investigative Services Unit.
 Each Puyallup detective carries an average caseload of 25-40 cases.

 The department operates a 52-prisoner (12 females and 40 males) misdemeanor correctional facility.
 In addition to Puyallup offenders, the facility is often used by other local law enforcement agencies.
-Current staffing includes a Corrections Lieutenant, two Corrections Sergeants, and nine Corrections Officers.
+Current staffing includes a Corrections Captain, four Corrections Sergeants, and twelve Corrections Officers.

-Other units in our department include: Crime Prevention, School Resource Officer, regional narcotics task force, regional SWAT, Training, Drug Recognition, and several volunteer programs including Reserves, VIPS (Volunteers in Police Service), and an Explorer Post.
+Other units in our department include: Crime Prevention, Motors, School Resource Officer, regional narcotics task force, METRO Tactical Response Team, Training, Drug Recognition, and several volunteer programs including VIPS (Volunteers in Police Service), and an Explorer Post.

 Specialty Units at Puyallup PD